Reki43/Assignment-3/README.md

 **1. Creating the system user**

-Type the following command to create a system user with a specified custom home directory:
+Type the following command to create a system user with a specified custom home directory[^1]:

 ```
 sudo useradd -r -d /var/lib/webgen -s /usr/sbin/nologin webgen
 ```

-**-r:** Creates a system account.[^2]
+**-r:** Creates a system account.[^1][^2]

 **-d:** Specifies the home directory.

 **-s /usr/sbin/nologin webgen:** Specifies a non-login shell to prevent interactive logins.[^1]

+>[!NOTE]
+>The reason the `-d` option was used is to specify a custom home directory for the system user.
+Although system users don't require a home directory, in this case, it helps in organizing and managing files related to the user's tasks.

-**2. Copy and Paste the following command to create the home directory, as it doesn't exist:**
+**2. Copy and Paste the following command to create the home directory, as it doesn't exist yet:**

 ```
 sudo mkdir -p /var/lib/webgen